vedph/gve-doc/export/export-tei-replay.md

 >The whitespace condition is due to the filter we applied, which removed features from whitespace characters.
 Such characters are considered as neutral for features, so they always match, or we would risk to break a segment too early.

-So, for our example, we get these nodes:
+So, for our example, we get these nodes (OPID are really GUID-like strings, but I am just reporting their ordinal number for simplicity):

 1. root;
 2. `for sure,`: `$ins` OPID 4;